What is an Ally?

 - Use non-gender-specific language.
 Ask, "Are you seeing someone?" or "Are you in a committed relationship?" instead of "Do you have a boyfriend/girlfriend?"

 - Do not assume the sexual orientation of another person even when that person is married or in a committed relationship.

 - And don't assume that someone who is transgender is gay or that the person will seek to transition in order to appear straight.

 - Do not assume that a gay, lesbian, or bisexual person is attracted to you just because they have disclosed their sexual identity.
 If any interest is shown, be flattered, not flustered.

 - Challenge your own conceptions about gender-appropriate roles and behaviors.
 Do not simply expect people to conform to society's beliefs about "women" and "men."

-- Validate people's gender expressions.
+- Validate peoples' gender expressions.
 For example, if a male-born person identifies as a woman, refer to that person as "she" and use her chosen name.
-If you are unsure how to refer to a person's gender, simply ask them.

 - Speak out against statements and jokes that attack LGBTQ+ people.
 Letting others know that you find anti-LGBTQ+ statements and jokes offensive and unacceptable can go a long way towards reducing homophobia.

 - Educate yourself about LGBTQ+ history, culture, and concerns.

-- Support LGBTQ students because they add to the vibrancy of thought, activity, and life on campus; not because it's politically correct.
+- Support LGBTQ+ individuals because they add to the vibrancy of thought, activity, and life on campus.